 Construction at Casa Malpais was begun around 1240 CE.
 The pueblo was abandoned before 1400 CE.
 The pueblo has been attributed to the Jornada Mogollon culture, built as that culture was coming to an end.

 At its height, Casa Malpais consisted of about 60 rooms with a Solar Calendar and a Great Kiva built nearby.
 As the Hopi and Zuni consider Casa Malpais to be sacred, there must have been migrants from Casa Malpais to both.
-By 1400, the Mogollon culture had essentially disappeared, merged into surrounding cultures.
+By 1400, the Jornada Mogollon had essentially disappeared, merged into surrounding cultures.

 At the foot of the mesa a good stream flowed.
 There was good agricultural land on both sides of it.

 Life was good until a really severe drought hit the entire region again in the late 1300's.
 That drought was enough to cause major upheaval and mass migrations all across the Puebloan world.
 Many of the folks in this part of Arizona went to the lands of the Hopi, Zuni, Acoma and Laguna.

 Today, Casa Malpais is a Springerville city property and can be visited only while on a tour organized by the good people at the Casa Malpais Archaeological Park and Museum at 418 East Main Street in Springerville.
 Tours originate at the museum and are only available Tuesdays through Saturdays, March through November.